 Opening as the Ideal Grotto in 1917, the Ideal Bar and Grill has weathered industry ups and downs, inclement weather, the Loma Prieta earthquake, and the COVID-19 crisis to remain an icon of the Santa Cruz Wharf.
 You can discover why in “Idealizing Santa Cruz,” my feature in the latest edition of Santa Cruz Style.
 First, Joanne Cecchettini reveals the stories of the Ideal’s 1950s heyday, when her uncle Joe Olivieri owned the restaurant.
 (Cecchettini, known to many as the founder of beloved Capitola shop The Bridal Veil, is one of the most entertaining interviewees I’ve ever encountered!)
 Then, current restaurant manager Stacy Levesque explains the Ideal’s blueprint for success, and how the staff has adjusted to meet customers’ needs during the pandemic.
-In Santa Cruz County, you can find free print copies here.
-The online version appears here.
+In Santa Cruz County, you can find print copies here.
+The online edition is here.

 You may have seen Santa Cruz songwriter/producer/guitarist Yuji Tojo perform at countless benefit shows, or during his longtime residency at the Crow’s Nest.
 (If you’re curious, Tojo discusses his colorful career at greater length in Going Coastal’s “The World At Your Ears” chapter.)
 When the COVID-19 pandemic placed concerts on hold, Tojo continued to write and record in his home studio in Ben Lomond.
 (As Aaron Carnes revealed in last week’s Good Times cover story, Tojo built his house and studio by hand.)
 This past summer, Tojo’s home and studio were destroyed in the CZU Lightning wildfires.
 Fawn Lisa has set up a fundraiser to help the artist rebuild, and has raised nearly $18,000 of the $20,000 goal.
 For more information or to donate, visit Lisa’s GoFundMe page.